laxmi-narayan-87/laxmi-narayan-87/README.md

 💞️ I’m looking to collaborate on AI and machine learning projects, hackathons, and open-source contributions.

-📫 How to reach me: Email me at LAXMINARAYAN955459@GMAIL.COM or connect with me on LinkedIn.
+📫 How to reach me: Email me at LAXMINARAYAN955459@GMAIL.COM or connect with me on LinkedIn https://www.linkedin.com/in/laxminarayan87/.

 😄 Pronouns: He/Him